The GOP's next civil war is brewing

 Premature conversation?

 Of course, talk of penalties on candidates who might run in 2020 could be all for naught if Trump wins.
-The race between Trump and Hillary Clinton has narrowed dramatically in recent weeks, though the Democratic nominee still has more paths to the White House.
+The race between Trump and Clinton has narrowed dramatically in recent weeks, though the Democratic nominee still has more paths to the White House.
 But the episode underscores the frenzy that could consume the GOP if Trump loses the race and the party searches for a new direction.

 "We're watching the trailer for the GOP civil war, out in theaters November 9," said a top Republican strategist, who asked not to be named to avoid openly feuding with Priebus.

-The penalty talk spilled into the open Sunday, when Priebus told John Dickerson CBS' "Face the Nation" that members of the 2016 Republican presidential field who haven't yet abided by their pledge to back the eventual nominee and endorsed Trump need to "get on board."
+The penalty talk spilled into the open Sunday, when Priebus told John Dickerson on CBS' "Face the Nation" that members of the 2016 Republican presidential field who haven't yet abided by their pledge to back the eventual nominee and endorsed Trump need to "get on board."
 And for those who don't, he said future presidential bids won't "be that easy."

 "If a private entity puts forward a process and has agreement with the participants in that process, and those participants don't follow through with the promises that they made in that process," Priebus said, "what should a private party do about that if those same people come around in four or eight years?"